 So, I’d advise giving candidates all the information, at every stage of the recruitment process – especially around any assessment.
 Be clear about the qualities you are looking for and how an assessment helps you measure them.
 This transparency lets them know what to expect (and what’s expected of them), as well as anything they could be asked for later.
 This, alongside an assessment that looks for strengths rather than weaknesses, helps give everyone a fair shot while making drop out less likely.
 The aim is to make it fairer for all.”

 Ed Halliday: “For us at futureproof, it’s critical that our hires have a fast speed to impact and staff in the role.
 Using an assessment has resulted in a smaller but stronger pool coming through for our final round of interviews.”

 “What role does AI play in the shift from experience to seeing potential?”

 Robert Newry: “Technology, when used in the right way, can and should play a big part in helping us make better decisions and I feel it’s important that we look at it through that lens.
 For me, it’s about how technology can augment the selection process.
 How does it help us see more in people, beyond our subjective perspective, and find those people with the real potential to be a great fit?

 The risk with technological advances like AI arises when it’s poorly implemented and lacks best practice and oversight.
 We’ve already seen how this caught out Amazon’s early attempts at hiring algorithms, for example.

 When looking at introducing new technologies into the recruitment process, it’s helpful to ask: what evidence do you have and how has it been validated?
 Ask others who have implemented and look for the views of subject matter experts.

-The shift from experience to potential can be scary.
-But if you’re looking to make the leap, Arctic Shores’ platform can help.
-Reach out here to find out how.
+The shift from experience to potential can be scary, but if you’re looking to make the leap, Arctic Shores’ platform can help.